alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-07-25-hadith-whoever-turns-away-from-sunnah.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: Concerning the Hadith 'Whoever Turns Away From My Sunnah'
-source: Fatawa Islamiyah, Vol. 7, Page 168
+date: 2024-07-25
 hijri: Muharram 19, 1446 AH
-date: 2024-07-25
-locale: en
 lang: en
-summary: This means whoever turns away from my way that I follow, then he is not of me.
-This is because they have chosen another way than the path of the Prophet ﷺ.
-category: [fatwas,hadiths,manhaj]
+layout: post
+mass_edited: true
 muftis:
   shaykh:
   - name: Shaykh Ibn 'Uthaymeen
     url: /biography/uthaymeen
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Islamiyah, Vol. 7, Page 168
+summary: This means whoever turns away from my way that I follow, then he is not of me.
+This is because they have chosen another way than the path of the Prophet ﷺ.
+title: Concerning the Hadith 'Whoever Turns Away From My Sunnah'
 ---

 ### Question: